filmshoot

 Fees

-Film Cymru Wales’s advisory service is free of charge to productions.
+Creative Wales’ support function is separate from local permit and location-hire charges.
 Individual councils set their own filming fee schedules.
 Cadw-managed sites, including Harlech Castle and Caernarfon Castle, have their own location hire rates.

 What’s covered

-All of Wales — urban areas through local councils, countryside through Natural Resources Wales and national park authorities (Eryri / Snowdonia National Park, Pembrokeshire Coast National Park, Bannau Brycheiniog / Brecon Beacons), and heritage monuments through Cadw.
+All of Wales, including urban areas through local councils, countryside through Natural Resources Wales and national park authorities, and heritage monuments through Cadw.
+Creative Wales also points productions toward Wales-based studios and build spaces.

 Typical restrictions

-Filming within Eryri (Snowdonia) and Pembrokeshire Coast national parks requires national park authority permission in addition to any council permission.
+Filming within Eryri (Snowdonia), Pembrokeshire Coast, and Bannau Brycheiniog national parks requires national park authority permission in addition to any council permission.
 Cadw-managed sites, including most of Wales’s major castles, require Cadw film consent.
 Welsh language context should be considered when producing content set in Welsh-speaking communities.

 Contact